NickRI/wallets-task/README.md

 $ make docker-compose-build
 ```

-This will also pass $BRANCH and $COMMIT variables to app image.
+This will also pass $TAG, $BRANCH and $COMMIT variables to app image.
 That will "sign" service binary in main app container in build phase.

 To start up project services, and apply all migrations: